 Task Management

 The Task Management plugin offers a business-oriented view of the process you defined in the Designer and allows for interactions at the assignment level.
-It also includes a generic parameter pointing to the application URL where the Flowx process is loaded and uses process keys to search data stored in the process.
+It also includes a generic parameter pointing to the application URL where the FlowX.AI process is loaded and uses process keys to search data stored in the process.